nmathewson/walking-onions-wip/specs/06-clients-behavior.md

 other restrictions are not.
 Here we describe how to implement those.

 The general approach taken here is "build and discard".
 Since most possible paths will not violate these universal restrictions, we accept that a fraction of the paths built will not be usable.
 Clients tear them down a short time after they are built.

 Clients SHOULD discard a circuit if, after it has been built, they find that it contains the same relay twice, or it contains more than one relay from the same family or from the same subnet.

-Clients MAY remember the SNIPs they have received, and for some the time that the SNIP is maximally recent, not choose any index position corresponding to a SNIP that would violate a path restriction.
+Clients MAY remember the SNIPs they have received, and use those SNIPs to avoid index ranges that they would automatically reject.
+Clients SHOULD NOT store any SNIP for longer than it is maximally recent.

 > NOTE: We should continue to monitor the fraction of paths that are
 > rejected in this way.
 If it grows too high, we either need to amend